httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 The "ID-SHA-256" and "ID-SHA-512" algorithms have been added to the registry.

-## Want-Digest Header Field Registration
+## Want-Digest Field Registration

-This section registers the `Want-Digest` header field in the "Permanent Message Header Field Names" registry ({{!RFC3864}}).
+This section registers the `Want-Digest` field in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" [I-D.ietf-httpbis-semantics].

-Header field name:  `Want-Digest`
+Field name:  `Want-Digest`

-Applicable protocol:  http

-Status:  standard
+Status:  permanent

-Author/Change controller:  IETF

-Specification document(s):  {{want-digest-header}} of this document
+Specification document(s):  {{want-digest}} of this document

 ## Digest Header Field Registration

-This section registers the `Digest` header field in the "Permanent Message Header Field Names" registry ({{!RFC3864}}).
+This section registers the `Digest` field in the "Hypertext Transfer Protocol (HTTP) Field Name Registry" [I-D.ietf-httpbis-semantics].

-Header field name:  `Digest`
+Field name:  `Digest`

-Applicable protocol:  http

-Status:  standard
+Status:  permanent

-Author/Change controller:  IETF

-Specification document(s):  {{digest-header}} of this document
+Specification document(s):  {{digest}} of this document

 --- back